paxdev/paxdev.github.io/_posts/2018-12-06-run-azure-agent-in-docker.md

 1. You don't have to wait for a Hosted Agent to be provisioned.
 1. _(And this is the killer!)_ You can take advantage of Docker caching to speed up your builds.

-One of the disadvantages of doing is, however, is that you need to ensure that you provision your Agent correctly and have the complication of ensuring it has the right software/connections.
+One of the disadvantages of doing is, however, is that you need to maintain your Agent and make sure it is configured correctly.

 This is where Docker steps in.
-We can download a pre-configured agent and run it as a Docker container.
+We can download a pre-configured Agent and run it as a Docker container.
-Just make sure that this is run on a machine that is always available, otherwise you ~~may~~ will switch off the machine running your
-Agent and then find that your pipeline has no available Agents in the pool!
+Just make sure that this is run on a machine that is always available, otherwise ~~if~~ when you switch it off you will find that your Pipeline has no available Agents!

 ```bash
 docker run -e VSTS_ACCOUNT=<<my-account>> -e VSTS_TOKEN=<<my-token>> -e VSTS_POOL="<<my-agent-pool>>" -v /var/run/docker.sock:/var/run/docker.sock -it microsoft/vsts-agent